 Disentanglement learning is the task of breaking down the tangled high-dimensional data variation into interpretable factors.
-In the desired disentangled representation, each dimension corresponds to a distinct factor of variables, such that one factor changes, the others remain unaffected [3].
-Disentanglement learning thus enables various downstream tasks such as transfer learning and few-shot learning, as well as challenging controllable image synthesis applications (e.g. semantic portrait manipulation [45, 14]).
+In the desired disentangled representation, each dimension corresponds to a distinct factor of variables, such that when one factor changes, the others remain unaffected [3].
+Disentanglement learning thus enables various downstream tasks such as transfer learning and few-shot learning, as well as challenging controllable image synthesis applications (e.g. [47, 14]).

-With the availability of fully-labeled data, supervised disentanglement has seen much progress [28, 37, 15, 1, 14].
+With the availability of fully-labeled data, supervised disentanglement has seen much progress [29, 38, 15, 1, 14].
 However, ground-truth labels are not always accessible, while even human labeling could be prohibitively expensive or inconsistent.
-Thus, fully-supervised approaches often have a hard time generalizing to common scenarios that labels are only partially available or even entirely missing.
-In light of this, unsupervised disentanglement approaches [10, 19, 26, 48, 41] have been proposed to address these challenges.
+Thus, fully-supervised approaches often have a hard time generalizing to common scenarios where labels are only partially available or even entirely missing.
+In light of this, unsupervised disentanglement approaches [10, 20, 27, 50, 42] have been proposed to address these challenges.
 However, most of them rely on the strong assumption that the target data is well-structured enough to be cleanly decoupled into explanatory and recoverable factors.
 And more importantly, there is no guarantee that these factors could be explicitly controlled with respect to the true intended semantics in specific manipulation scenarios.
-Therefore, weakly-supervised disentanglement, a nice mix of the best of both worlds, has recently become popular for more flexible learning [28, 44, 8, 16].
-Unfortunately, although state-of-the-art performance is achieved on certain two-factor class-content disentanglement tasks [8, 16], most existing methods in this category are still unable to extract factor-aware latent representation, which is essential for manipulating individual factors especially when multiple ones are presented.
+Therefore, weakly-supervised disentanglement, a nice mix of the best of both worlds, has recently become popular for more flexible learning [29, 45, 8, 17].
+Unfortunately, although state-of-the-art performance is achieved on certain two-factor class-content disentanglement tasks [8, 17], most existing methods in this category are still unable to extract factor-aware latent representation, which is essential for manipulating individual factors especially when multiple ones are presented.
 In conclusion, no solution seems completely satisfactory yet on multi-factor disentanglement, due to the limited generalizability and insufficient performance.

 In this paper, we propose a weakly-supervised multifactor disentanglement learning framework, which handles arbitrary numbers of factors through explicit and nearorthogonal latent representation.
-Given that challenging factors that are hard to label or interpret exist in most tasks, the key idea to our approach is a general setting of N-factor disentanglement with N-1 factors labeled and a single factor unknown, where the unknown one flexibly encapsulates task-irrelevant or difficult-to-label factors.
+Given that challenging factors that are hard to label or interpret exist in most tasks, the key idea to our approach is a general setting of N-factor disentanglement with N-1 factors labeled and a single factor unknown, where all the remaining task-irrelevant or difficult-to-label factors are flexibly encapsulated as one unknown factor.
 We find such a setting highly effective and practical in real scenarios.
 Take face motion retargeting as an example, facial expression could be a good candidate for the unknown factor since it is much more difficult to precisely label than others such as the identity and the pose.
 Thanks to its flexibility, our method naturally adapts to various tasks with varying domains (e.g. cartoon and real photos), data types (e.g. images, skeletons, and landmarks), integrity (well-structured or in-the-wild), and label continuity (discrete or continuous).